Navn33t2k1/Spotify/README.md

 ORDER BY 1, 3 DESC) AS t1
 WHERE rank <=3;

---19.
-Write a query to find tracks where the liveness score is above the average.
+**21. Write a query to find tracks where the liveness score is above the average.**
 WITH Average AS(
 SELECT track, liveness, AVG(liveness) OVER() AS Avg_liveness FROM spotify)